matbloch/coding_quickstarter/Fundamentals/Representation of Numbers.md

 - To handle signed numbers:
   - padd by `0` for unsigned numbers, by the `sign bit` for signed numbers (see example below)
-  - **NOTE**: Some compilers might not fill with the sign bit, it is not guaranteed
+  - **NOTE**: Some compilers might not fill with the sign bit, it is not guaranteed.
+Vary rare though.